 It sure feels like Spring time here in the Rockies.
-The birds are chirping, sun is shining and it is down right warm out.
-The river and the streams have thawed so the water is flowing and not too brown at all.
-It is giving everyone “the bug”.
+The birds are chirping, the sun is shining, and it is downright warm out.
+The river and the streams have thawed so the water is flowing and not too brown.
+It is giving everyone “the bug.”
 The bug to throw a fly in the water that is.
-We are excited to see the waders coming out and the rods in the air.
+We are excited to see the waders and the rods in the air.
 Get out there and get to fishing!
 It’s great therapy and great fun!
-If you don’t believe me, read about my “Best Day Ever” here: http://miaanstine.com/2011/06/22/best-day-ever/
+If you don’t believe me, read about my “Best Day Ever” here: https://miaanstine.com/2011/06/22/best-day-ever/

 If you haven’t yet, you need to get your fishing license.
-We received notice today that the 2012-2013 fishing licenses are on sale now.
+We received notice today that the 2012-2013 fishing licenses are on sale.
 See below:

 2012-2013 FISHING LICENSES ON SALE

 DENVER – Colorado Parks and Wildlife is reminding anglers anxious to start their fishing season that fishing licenses for the 2012-2013 season are on sale now at license agents, Parks and Wildlife offices, online and by phone.
 The 2012 license season begins April 1 and runs through March 31, 2013.

 The new Colorado Fishing brochure is also available where licenses are sold and online at CPW.
 This year’s brochure includes a link to printable fishing maps, QR codes to access interactive information.
 It also provides important information on ways anglers can protect their fisheries from illicit stocking and aquatic nuisance species.

 “Colorado has some amazing fishing opportunities,” said Matt Nicholl, acting aquatic section manager with Colorado Parks and Wildlife.
 “From urban bass lakes to high-mountain fly-fishing streams, there is something for everyone.
 But more than ever we need anglers to help us protect those fisheries for today and the future.”